If you can not find the answer to your question about the Duke City Pedaler here, please contact us directly.

 Is there a minimum amount of passengers for the Duke City Pedaler?

-On the Social Rides only there is a minimum of six people.
-The maximum amount of riders is 14 (ten pedaling and four comfortably resting on the back bench).
+Only for the Social Rides.
+There is a minimum of six people and the maximum amount of riders is 14 (ten pedaling and four comfortably resting on the back bench).
 There is a weight restriction of 325 lbs. per seat

 How soon should my group check in?